 Some people even avoid bringing plants indoors because of these troublemaker pests and solutions as costly and toxic chemicals.

-Why natural insecticides not chemical-based?
+Why are natural insecticides not chemical-based?

 (Related - Pest Control Exposure Effect on Human Health)